hipe/tmx/fields/doc/issues/012-normal-normalization.md

-concerns of defaulting, ad-hoc normalization and requiredness; pointing out where such munging can present costs. we could broaden our focus and apply this same lexicon towards an attempted "munging" of `glob`, `flag` and "mondaic" attributes (all categories of [#014] "argument arity"); but we hold off on that for now.
+concerns of defaulting, ad-hoc normalization and requiredness; pointing out where such munging can present costs. we could broaden our focus and apply this same lexicon towards an attempted "munging" of `glob`, `flag` and "mondaic" associations (all categories of [#014] "argument arity"); but we hold off on such a critique for now (but suffice it to say we have over-munged this in the past and we want to avoid this today.)

 ## case-study through pseudocode of why we can't have nice munging

-a possible pitfall of all this "munging" is that these meta-attributes can be composed and that they are not closed under composition (if i have that right): "defaulting", "ad-hoc normalization" and "requiredness" are all meta-attributes that need to be at least somewhat cognizant of each other in ways we now explore.
+a possible pitfall of all this "munging" is that these meta-associations can be composed and that they are not closed under composition (if i have that right): "defaulting", "ad-hoc normalization" and "requiredness" are all meta-associations that need to be at least somewhat cognizant of each other in ways we now explore.

-what follows is three sections, each correspoding to these three meta-attributes. within each section we explore deeply the properties of that meta-attribute (the "meta-meta-attributes" if you insist);
+what follows is three sections, each correspoding to these three meta-associations. within each section we explore deeply the properties of that meta-association (the "meta-meta-associations" if you insist);
-we imagine requirements for that meta-attribute, in some cases we suggest mechanisms (i.e implementation, e.g pseudocode) for the requirement. in some cases further we identify what we characterize as false-requirements.
+we imagine requirements for that meta-association, in some cases we suggest mechanisms (i.e implementation, e.g pseudocode) for the requirement. in some cases further we identify what we characterize as false-requirements.

-while following along in the three sections (especially their pseudocode), give consideration to the importance of their order with respect to each other.
+while following along in the three sections (especially their pseudocode), give consideration to the importance of their order with respect to each other, in the manner we glanced over cursorily #here-3.

 following these sections, then, we will explore points of "synthesis" about detailed ways these "meta-associations" can and cannot be allowed